evanfoss/epl_micropumphw/README.md

 The power supply is just a fuse, on/off switch, and a fuse.
 There was some concern about a short triggering thermal runaway of the battery.

+CONN2 and CONN4 were changed from the original single soldered wire in line connector for the last revision.
+That will be explained more later in Assembly.

+CONN3 was added so that the PCBA and battery could be recharged as a single assembly because most of the breakdowns of the 1st wearable version were from misshandling.
+They were changing the battery far more frequently than they needed too.

 |<a href="images/hidden-magic.png"><img src="images/hidden-magic.png"></a>
 |:---------------
 |Sch3: hidden.sch